Skip to Content

 The Third Lantern Garden

-The Third Lantern Garden, located outside the crypt on the north side of the church walls, was recently renovated, providing a brand new brick wall and sturdier stairs.
-With its abundant shade and commemorative fountain (currently not functioning), the garden provides an oasis to visitors on a hot summer day or a contemplative spot on a colorful fall day.
+The Third Lantern Garden, located outside the crypt on the north side of the church walls, offers abundant shade and features a commemorative fountain that was converted into a planter filled with stunning flowers.
+The garden provides an oasis to visitors during the summer heat or a contemplative spot on a colorful fall day.
+In the spring, visitors will enjoy a variety of blooms — including a riot of daffodils — courtesy of the Beacon Hill Garden Club.

 Two centuries after the original signal lanterns on April 18, 1975, President Gerald Ford began the nation’s bicentennial celebration by lighting the “Third Lantern,” burning brightly inside the church on the right aisle in the Newman Window, as a signal to guide our country with hope and fortitude into our third century.